A breast abscess is a painful lump in the breast tissue, this is one of

 Mothers can help accelerate healing with the application of raw honey!
 Raw honey is antibacterial and can be placed on the open wound as a dressing.

 Healing of the wound will occur from the inside out, and you will need to place sterile gauze inside the cavity until it has healed completely.
 Pain in the breast and breast inflammation should subside almost immediately after aspiration or surgery.

 Many surgeons will advise that you stop breastfeeding, but here are some advantages of continued breastfeeding after surgery…

-My milk finally came in on the 5th day and by that time my nipples where broken and bleeding, I had tender breasts and I was terribly engorged.
-After a week I had developed mastitis, so I went to the doctor and received antibiotics which helped for the flu symptoms, but not for the breast swelling and the lump.
+My milk finally came in on the 5th day and by that time my nipples where broken and bleeding, I had tender breasts, and I was terribly engorged.
+After a week I had developed mastitis, so I went to the doctor and received antibiotics which helped with the flu symptoms, but not for the breast swelling and the lump.

 My advice to any new moms who are planning to breastfeed is to find out as much info as they can, also talk to other moms who are breastfeeding.
 Most breastfeeding problems can be defeated with support and correct info.
 It’s always best to get the advice of a lactation consultant instead of a doctor because most doctors will advise you to stop breastfeeding.